sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 > Expectations of government services are not static, and as external services become easier to use, citizens expect government services to follow.
 Research by Accenture into e-government in the United States suggests that citizens typically want more digital government services but are discouraged by difficulties in accessing digital information or service channels.

-With this in mind, there is a shift in favour of cloud solutions which advertise their ability the provide the resources required to deliver modern solutions within minutes.
+With this in mind, there is a shift in favour of cloud solutions which advertise their ability to provide the resources required to deliver modern solutions within minutes.
 This is an attractive offer that governments should be leveraging, though the maldefined and commonly misunderstood nature of the services provided, alongside existing organizational debt often causes a fissure between expectations and what ends up being delivered.

 ### Desired State